0xLigety/PRTG-Healthcare/NEXTGEN (Mirth) Connect/readme.md

 # Auto-Discovery support via Template
   - Select "NEXTGEN (Mirth) Connect" template in Device Settings as template
+  - Set Username and Password in the Device Linux credentials
   - Run Auto-Discovery with specified template
   - Newly added channels from Mirth will be added in PRTG if you schedule a reoccuring Auto-Discovery for this Device